(406) 404-1600

 This course examines advanced trends in theology and the arts studies with relevance for the contemporary church.
 (Course may be repeated with content changes.)
 (3 credit hours)

-• ART 7303Advanced Worship Ministry: Curating, Organization, and Leadership
+• WOR 7303Advanced Worship Ministry: Curating, Organization, and Leadership

 • ART 7304Advanced Arts Ministry in the Church and Community